Post Covid-19 Syndrome (Long Covid) and Supporting Wellbeing

 How individuals can support their wellbeing during recovery

 In addition to the clinical care they will be receiving, individuals can put in place management strategies in their everyday life to help with recovery.

 This online rehab service aims to provide personalised support to patients living with long Covid.
 If individuals have persistent problems because of Covid-19 they may be offered a programme of recovery.
 This may be a face to face programme or one to follow at home.
 It is most likely that patients will access this programme through their GP.

 This online hub aims to provide support for people with breathing difficulties after Covid-19 whether they were at home, in hospital or in intensive care.
-Support is also available for carers and respiratory specialists are available on WhatsApp to provide advice on post-Covid-19 breathlessness.
+Respiratory specialists are available via the helpline to provide advice on post-Covid-19 breathlessness.

 Eating well is important as the body will need energy, protein, vitamins and minerals to help with recovery.
 Explore these nourishing meal and snack ideas.
 Alternatively Inox, the University’s own restaurant and event space, often shares delicious recipes that people can create at home.
 Follow Inox’s Facebook page to see their recipes.